podcast

 DZ-37: Excelling at Exposition (Part 1)

-How can you successfully integrate exposition into your story?
+Listen if your exposition scenes feel like information dumps disguised as dialogue.
 In Draft Zero's first two part episode, Stu & Chas take an in-depth look at one of screenwriting's most common challenges: EXPOSITION.
 For many stories there are pre-existing facts that need to be communicated to the audience — whether those facts be about the rules of the world, the nature of a location, character motivations, character backstories or just character names.
 So how have great writers made exposition move the story forward, rather than stopping it to tell the audience stuff they need to know?
-To that end, in...
+To...

 2016-11-23